Utah Administrative Code

 This rule applies to accident and health insurers.

-(1) A covered carrier and each affiliate of a covered carrier that elects to nonrenew coverage under a health benefit plan in Utah must file a plan of orderly withdrawal with the Utah insurance commissioner explaining the process of nonrenewal.
-The plan must be filed with the Utah insurance commissioner at the time advance notice is given under Subsection 31A-30-107(3)(e) and 31A-30-107.1.(3)(e) and must be accompanied by a $50,000 withdrawal fee or proof of placement or assumption of all business to another carrier.
-This fee is to be made out to the Utah Comprehensive Health Insurance Pool.
+(1) A covered carrier and each affiliate of a covered carrier that elects to nonrenew coverage under a health benefit plan in Utah must file a plan of orderly withdrawal with the commissioner explaining the process of nonrenewal.
+The plan must be filed with the commissioner at the time advance notice is given under Subsection 31A-30-107(3)(e) and 31A-30-107.1.(3)(e) and must be accompanied by a $50,000 withdrawal fee or proof of placement or assumption of all business to another carrier.
+This fee is to be made payable to the Utah Insurance Department.
 The plan of orderly withdrawal is to include the following information:

 (a) name and telephone number of company representative to contact regarding the nonrenewal;